omarreis/FiremonkeySensorFusion/README.md

 ## Usage samples

 * SensorFusionDemo1 - SImple sample in this repository.
-* BoatAttitude - A more elaborate sample can be found at https://github.com/omarreis/BoatAttitude .
-The app illustrates how to use quaternions to set object rotations, instead of manipulating RotationAngle
+* BoatAttitude - A more elaborate sample.
+A boat model is target by a camera controlled by phone attitude.
+Can be found at https://github.com/omarreis/BoatAttitude .
+The app illustrates how to use *quaternions* to set 3d object rotations, instead of manipulating RotationAngle.
+* Also in the same repository: sample *AirlinerAttitude*.
 .
 ## SensorFusionDemo screenshot.